ajbovaird/robots/README.md

 # An Elm-lang  Implementation of Robots

-This is my go at the `Robots` problem, which I've used as a kata to learn [Elm](https://guide.elm-lang.org/), a functional language that compiles to JavaScript.
+This is my go at the `Robots` problem, which I've used as a kata to learn [Elm](https://guide.elm-lang.org/), and keep plugging away at my Functional Programming learning curve.

 The general gist of Elm programs (using The Elm Architecture) is an implementation of a pattern known as Model-View-Update.
 The `view` function returns HTML rendered through Elm's virtual DOM.
 The `model` function stores the entire application state.
 The `update` function recieves a `Msg` union type and the current model state, and performs a pattern match on the `Msg` in order to perform actions on the application state.